daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 The file _hello is a symbolic link
 16. I only
 Write a script that changes the owner of the file hello to betty only if is owned by the user guillaume.
 .
-The fike hello will be in the working directory
+The fike hello will be in the working directory.
+17. Start Wars
+Write a scipt that will play the StartWar IV episode in the terminal